nagaseshubabuede/coolstuff/Bugsnag.md

 bugsnag.notify(new RuntimeException("Test error"));
 ```

-An error should appear in your dashboard after you click the continue button below.
+An error should appear in your dashboard after testing this stuff